Restoring June Sucker Nursery Habitat Is Essential to Recovering the Species

 A Provo River Delta bench sits in front of a delta with Mt.
 Timpanogos in the background and its reflection in the delta waters

-Construction of new recreational amenities on the original channel are scheduled for completion in 2025.
-These include three new fishing platforms and two non-motorized boat ramps - one at Alligator Park, and the other at the trailhead near Utah Lake State Park.
-The project has also provided funding to Utah County to repave the trail along the channel from Lakeshore Drive to Utah Lake State Park.
-This paving work will take place in 2025, after the boat ramps and fishing platforms are complete.
-The existing trail along the original channel will connect to the new Skipper Bay trail through a constructed pedestrian bridge that will create a 3.8 mile loop.
-In addition, Provo City is constructing the Delta Gateway Park with funding from the project.
-The park will include a nature focused playground and educational exhibits.
+Recreation Features: Construction of new recreational amenities on the Old Provo Channel are being constructed spring to mid-summer of 2026 as part of the Delta Restoration Project.
+These include three new fishing platforms and two non-motorized boat ramps, as shown on the above project map.
+The Delta project also provided funding to Utah County to repave the trail along the channel from Lakeshore Drive to Utah Lake State Park.
+This paving work will take place after the boat ramps and fishing platforms are complete.